linuxcontainersio/nginx/README.md

 This docker image nginx-1.19.1 is the stable version has been released, incorporating new features and bug fixes from the 1.17.x mainline branch.
 For more info on versions & support see [Releases](http://nginx.org/en/CHANGES-1.19)

 ----

-## Now also on GitLab
-Pushed to gitlab

 ## What is Alpine Linux?
 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 The image is only 10 MB in size and has access to a package repository that is much more complete than other BusyBox based images.
 This makes Alpine Linux a great image base for utilities and even production applications.
 Read more about Alpine Linux here and you can see how their mantra fits in right at home with Docker images.